 Students may be placed in one of three different levels for math and English: college level, college level with a required co-requisite course, or the transition center.

-RCC will use a variety of sources to place students.
+RCC uses a variety of sources to place students.
 These sources include high school GPA, GED/HiSET test scores, ACT test scores, SAT test scores, and coursework from colleges and universities.
 Students who do not meet the previous criteria will have the option of taking the RISE placement test administered on the RCC campus.
-Placement for math and English will be evaluated independently.
+Placement for math and English are evaluated independently.
 Students may be placed in different levels for math and English.

-Students who graduate from an accredited high school will be placed using RISE placement guidelines and will not have the option to take the RISE placement Test.
+Students who graduate from an accredited high school are placed using RISE placement guidelines and do not have the option to take the RISE placement Test.
 Students who complete high school equivalency or adult high school must take the RISE placement test, unless waived by other test scores.

 RCC offers many more courses than just math and English.
-Each course will have its own placement requirements based on RISE placement guidelines.
-Once students are placed in the appropriate math and English levels, admissions staff and academic advisors will assist students in selecting suitable courses.
+Each course has its own placement requirements based on RISE placement guidelines.
+Once students are placed in the appropriate math and English levels, admissions staff and academic advisors assist students in selecting suitable courses.